Black, Asian and Minority Ethnic (BAME)

-All staff who identify as BAME or have an interest in BAME are invited to join RACE Matters - a virtual network where staff can share experiences and suggest positive steps that could be taken to improve awareness of BAME opportunities both within the University and in the wider community.
-Ideas from RACE Matters are shared and considered at the BAME Staff Advisory Group.
+All staff who identify as BAME are invited to join the BAME Staff network - a network where staff can share experiences and suggest positive steps that could be taken to ensure that all staff have a consistent and possitive experience at the University.

 The university also has many student societies and networks which can offer support and allow students to share experiences.
-These include the Bristol SU Black and Minority Ethnic Network, the Bristol SU International Students Network and the Asian Society.
+These include the Bristol SU Black, Asian and Minority Ethnic Network and the Bristol SU International Students Network.